Learn about two very different people who fought for freedom and liberty—and changed our region’s history.

 House: There are no house tours scheduled for the remainder of the season.
-Please check back in Spring 2020!
+Check back later in the year for updates.

 Allow a minimum of 1/2 hour for the Ashley House grounds, 2-3 hours if also visiting Bartholomew’s Cobble.

-Public restrooms are located nearby in the visitors center at The Trustees’ Bartholomew’s Cobble, which is open seasonally.
+Public restrooms are located nearby in the visitors center at The Trustees’ Bartholomew’s Cobble.